Types of wood finishes - Roble.Store

 Tung oil

-Appearance: Accentuates the natural look and adds a warm glow.
+Appearance: accentuates the natural look and adds a warm glow.

 Ideal for: boat decks and floors, furniture.

-Color: Matte or light satin appearance with a slight golden tint.
+Color: matte or light satin appearance with a slight golden tint.

 natural tung oil finish